Rupalis-pc/meetup-react-app-FE/README.md

 # Meetup App

-Meetup Events App is a full-stack event management application that allows users to explore upcoming events, view event details, and manage event data.
+Meetup Events App is a full-stack event management application that allows users to explore upcoming events, view event details.
 It's built using the MERN stack with a focus on clean UI and structured backend APIs.

 ---